 Don't wait for January 2027.
 Manufacturers are already reformulating, and most products have cleaner versions available right now.
 A quick ingredient check — or a scan with Snack Check — confirms you're getting the updated formula.

-What Comes After AB 418?
+What comes after AB 418?

 The California Food Safety Act was a first step, not a final one.
 Several developments are worth tracking: